iamjatinchauhan/resources-for-developers/README.md

 **[devdocs](https://devdocs.io/)**|DevDocs combines multiple API documentations for a fast, organized and searchable interface for developers.
 **[Web.dev](https://web.dev/)**|Get the web's modern capabilities on your own sites and apps with useful guidance and analysis from web.dev.
 **[Mozilla Developers](https://mozilla.dev/)**|All of Mozilla's developer resources – in one place.
+**[MDN Web Docs](https://developer.mozilla.org/en-US/)**|MDN Web Docs, previously Mozilla Developer Network and formerly Mozilla Developer Center, is the official Mozilla website for development documentation of web standards and Mozilla projects.
+**[Mozilla Hacks](https://hacks.mozilla.org/)**|Learn the best of web development today, and discover what's ahead for the web of tomorrow with Mozilla.
 **[Facebook Developers](https://developers.facebook.com/)**|Empowering developers and businesses to build for the future.
 **[Apple Developer](https://developer.apple.com/)**|develop for Apple Platforms.